 Can I observe my camper during camp?

 The Museum will be open to the public Tuesday-Friday from 9:30am-4:30pm.
 Only campers and designated staff will be allowed in the Indoor Classroom to observe camp activities.

 Health & safety

 Will the Museum be open to the public during camp?

 Yes, the Museum will be open to the public during camp hours.
-Campers and staff will be the only ones in the Indoor Classroom together; however, campers will be in close proximity with the public during our indoor free play.
-All visitors and staff are required to wear a mask at all times while indoors.
-Outdoor free play in the Trudy Bronner Discovery Garden and lunch time will happen when the Museum is closed to the public.
+Campers and staff will be the only ones in the Indoor Classroom together; however, campers will be in close proximity with the public during our indoor and outdoor free play.

 What cleaning protocols will be in place?